Annedj/lavela-rails-backend-challenge/README.md

 3. Create your database schema: add a migration that models the scheduling domain described below, then run `bin/rails db:setup`
 4. Run the test suite: `bin/rails test`
 5. Add seed data: `bin/rails db:reset`
-   Since AvailabilitySync#call is designed to be idempotent, we can run it multiple times without worrying about duplicates.
-However it depends on the provider_id, so we need to reset the database between seed runs.

 ## What You Need to Build